kuzzleio/kuzzle/doc/2/guides/main-concepts/3-permissions/index.md

 ```

 ::: info
-Role restriction on indexes and collections can be used to **easily build multi-tenant application** were different groups of users cannot see each other data.
+Role restriction on indexes and collections can be used to **easily build multi-tenant application** where different groups of users cannot see each other data.
 :::

 ### Rate limit